angular/angular/aio/content/guide/component/component-usage-lifecycle-hooks.md

 </code-example>

-You do not have to implement all \(or any\) of the lifecycle hook methods, just the ones that you need.
+You do not have to create and use any or all lifecycle hook methods, just the ones that you need.

 #### Lifecycle hook event sequence

+The Angular framework completes the following actions.

-After Angular runs the associated constructor to instantiate a component or directive, Angular runs the hook methods you implemented.
+1. Run the associated constructor to instantiate a component.
+1. Run the lifecycle hook method that you implemented.
-Angular implements the the hook methods at the appropriate point in the lifecycle.
+1. Implement the lifecycle hook method at the appropriate point in the lifecycle.

-To learn more about the Angular lifecycle, see [Understand the lifecycle of a component][AioGuideComponentLifecycle].
+To learn more, see [Understand the lifecycle of a component][AioGuideComponentLifecycle].

-Angular runs hook methods to perform the several kinds of operations in the following sequence.
+The Angular framework runs each lifecycle hook method in the following sequence.

 <code-example format="none" header="Lifecycle hook method sequence" hideCopy language="none">